melhazzouri/Regression-Discontinuity-Design-/README.md

 ## ⭐ Conclusion
-Given the lag date of April 15, 2020, we can conclude that the lockdown has decreased the cases of Covid reported daily in Quebec.
-By looking at the summary we can see that there is statiscal significance with the day and the intercept having Pvalues lower than 0.05.
+Our results show that both Narch and December lockdowns decreased the number of covid daily cases and August reopening increased the number of daily covid cases.
+We verified our models statistically with the significance of the cut off dates.